Light Dark Matter Accumulating in Planets: Nuclear Scattering: Dark Matter Evaporation

 where again $v_e(r)$ is the escape velocity at radius $r$.
 The dark matter thermal velocity is $v_\chi=\sqrt{2T_\oplus(r)/m_\chi}$ and we define $x\equiv v_e/v_\chi$.
 Due to the thermal motion of Earth nuclei, dark matter may scatter with a nucleus and acquires a high enough velocity to escape from the Earth.
 The corresponding evaporation rate is described as~\cite{Garani:2017jcj}

 Note that in the optically thick regime, dark matter particles with a velocity above the escape velocity may not actually evaporate, as they may scatter with the Earth matter several times before making their way out.
-This effect is encapsulated in the $s(r)$ factor defined as~\cite{Garani:2017jcj}

-$\eta_{\rm ang}$ and $\eta_{\rm mult}$ take into account the angular trajectory and multiple scattering respectively, and $\tau(r)$ is the optical depth.
+This effect is encapsulated in the $s(r)$ factor defined as~\cite{Garani:2017jcj} $s(r)=\eta_{\rm ang}\eta_{\rm mult} e^{-\tau(r)}$, where $\eta_{\rm ang}$ and $\eta_{\rm mult}$ take into account the angular trajectory and multiple scattering respectively, and $\tau(r)$ is the optical depth.
 Note that the only dark matter properties which $E_\oplus$ depends on are the dark matter mass, scattering cross section and the constant $n_\chi(0)$.
-Since the total evaporation rate depends on the total number of captured dark matter $N_C=\int_0^{r'}4\pi n_\chi(r')r'^2dr'$ which is yet to be solved for, we define the evaporation rate per particle $\equiv E_\oplus/N_C$, which now depends only on the dark matter mass and scattering cross section.

 The dark matter evaporation rates as obtained from Eq.~\eqref{eq:evaprates} for spin-independent interaction are displayed in the right panel of Figure~\ref{fig:ndist}.
 As the mass increases, the evaporation rate is exponentially suppressed by the thermal velocity of dark matter.
 Dark matter with mass $m_\chi\gtrsim 10$~GeV can hardly escape from the Earth regardless of the cross section.
 Evaporation is enhanced when $\sigma_{\chi N}^{\rm SI}$ goes above $10^{-36}$~cm$^2$, thanks to the rise of the scattering rate between dark matter and nuclei.
 However, further increasing the cross section to $10^{-34}$~cm$^2$ or higher will not facilitate more evaporation, as the $s(r)$ factor becomes important and dark matter from the inner layer could hardly find a way out of the Earth.
 In this scenario, the evaporation is more and more sourced from the dark matter particles near the Earth crust or even the atmosphere.
 The combination of the effects of more scattering and narrower evaporation region makes the evaporation of light dark matter rather insensitive to the cross section when $\sigma_{\chi N}\gtrsim 10^{-34}$~cm$^2$.
 Similar to the capture analysis, Eq.~\eqref{eq:evaprates} might overestimate the evaporation rate for $m_\chi\ll m_A$ while the direction of the dark matter particle is effectively randomized at every scatter when dark matter makes its way out.
 A dedicated Monte Carlo study is required to obtain the proper evaporation rate at the low mass regime, which we leave for future work.
 Our analysis using Eq.~\eqref{eq:evaprates} is conservative.